 Chrome on mobile has a similar feature that shows the most visited websites with thumbnails, so, to disable that, clear your browser history first, and double-check the Google home to see if there are any thumbnails that are not deleted.
 If you find one, delete it by clicking on it, you’ll find the option to remove that specific website with its thumbnails.

 If you want to make the browser, even cleaner and faster, make sure to use the extensions that you really need and.
 There is no need for a tool that you use once a week.
 Just disable it and you can enable it when you need it.
-If you’re using a password manager tool, it’s better to delete all the generated passwords that are duplicate.
+If you’re using a password manager tool, it’s better to delete all the generated passwords that are duplicates.
 Make things clean in your browser and things will be better.

-Of course, it’s recommended to read reviews after adding any tool on your computer.
+Of course, it’s recommended to read reviews after adding any tool to your computer.
 Lots of adware programs come with spam extensions and even scammers.
 For that reason, you have to be careful when you add and software and read carefully the instructions.

 If you find extensions that you’ve never installed, then you’re a victim of a hidden software.
 In that case, you need to install a powerful antivirus and never trust applications before verifying everything about it.
 Just search on Google and you will find the top antivirus software.